 The Middle School curriculum is delivered with attention to the developmental stage of the middle years and conducted in an environment where exploration and learning are activity-based.
 Courses include English, Mathematics, Science and Social Science.
-Students may choose from a variety of electives in the Performing Arts (Drama, Dance, Band, Choir, and Handbells), as well as Religion, Computer Technology, Visual Arts, and Modern Languages.
+Students may choose from a variety of electives in the Performing Arts (Drama, Band, Choir, and Handbells), as well as Religion, Computer Technology, Visual Arts, and Modern Languages.

 Interscholastic sports also begin in the Middle School with opportunities to participate in soccer, volleyball and basketball, rugby, and cross-country.
 Extracurricular clubs and organizations include Academic Challenge Bowl, Math Counts, Environmental & Environmental/Recycling Club, and others.

 Middle School Bell Schedule (SY 21-22)